nzakas/understandinges6/manuscript/02-Functions.md

 The spread operator is a companion to rest parameters, allowing you to destructure an array into separate parameters when calling a function.
 Prior to ECMAScript 6, the only ways to pass individual parameters that were contained in an array were either manually specifying each parameter or using `apply()`.
 With the spread operator, you can easily pass an array to any function without worrying about the `this` binding of the function.

 The addition of the `name` property helps to more easily identify functions for debugging and evaluation purposes.
+Additionally, ECMAScript 6 formally defines the behavior of block-level functions so they are no longer a syntax error in strict mode.

 The biggest change to functions in ECMAScript 6 was the addition of arrow functions.
 Arrow functions are designed to be used in places where anonymous function expressions have traditionally been used.
 Arrow functions have a more concise syntax, lexical `this` binding, and no `arguments` object.
 Additionally, arrow functions can't change their `this` binding and so can't be used as constructors.